 Can UHD TVs Play 4K UHD Blu-ray Movies?

-That's where converting your 4K UHD Blu-rays into digital formats becomes a smart and convenient alternative.
-Digital files are easy to store, access, and play across a wide range of devices.
+If you prefer not to rely on a standalone player, another option is to convert your 4K UHD Blu-ray discs into digital video files.
+These files are easy to store, access, and play across a wide range of devices.
 You can even save them to an external drive or cloud storage.
 That's where DVDFab UHD Ripper comes in, allowing you to extract 4K UHD Blu-rays and convert them to high-quality digital files to enjoy movies on your UHD or QLED TV.

 DVDFab UHD Ripper